 An avid learner, Dr. Spillman takes frequent seminars and continuing education courses.
 Along with traditional chiropractic and physiotherapy techniques, Dr. Spillman specializes in soft tissue and muscular injury and therapy exercises.
 He is fully certified in both the Graston Technique and Active Release Techniques.
 Dr. Spillman has been certified by the Titleist Performance Institute as a level 3 medical provider, and SFMA.He moved to Charlottesville to begin practicing; he chose it, simply, because he thinks it’s a great place to live.
 Dr. Spillman enjoys treating sports injuries of all types along with TMJD and has a special interest in pain science and chronic pain.

-Dr. Bryan Esherick
+Bryan Esherick PT, DPT

 Bryan’s clinical philosophy is to put the patient in control of their own recovery and incorporating concepts from the biopsychosocial model of treatment.
 By placing the patient in control of recovery, it prevents them from becoming over-reliant on the therapist leading to quicker results.
 You can expect the initial sessions to incorporate appropriate manual therapy (joint mobilization, manipulations, and soft tissue release) to correct impairments found at the evaluation and to reduce pain.
 As you progress you can expect active goals specific exercises to become the cornerstone to your recovery.
 By progressing away from manual therapy and towards more active treatment, the patient assumes a greater responsibility for their rehabilitation and thus will likely achieve a better outcome.

 Rosemary recently joined our clinic as Practice Manager and she eagerly awaits answering questions you may have regarding your care here.
 Rosemary is a transplant from D.C. with the wealth of her experience centered in business management for the U.S. Department of Health and Human Services, life-science fields, philanthropic and education arenas.
 In her downtime, Rosemary enjoys spending time with her family traveling, gardening, kayaking and cooking.
-She can be reached at [email protected]

 Angie is our receptionist, always ready to greet you with a warm smile.
 When she’s not at work she manages a busy family with four kids, dogs, cats and a husband.
 She also has a rich life in the church and enjoys training in brazilian jiu-jitsu.
 She is in and out of the office these days but you can still catch her when she is subbing for Jack or Lynn!

 Lynn is a Virginia native and ventured out to Colorado for 27 years to explore and gain a wealth of patient care experience.
 She enjoys hiking, walking her dog Bodie and trying out the local culinary scene.
-She particularly enjoys sushi and tacos (not together) Lynn is thankful to be here at Balanced where we focus on the wellness and preventative side of strength and care.
+She particularly enjoys sushi and tacos (not together) Lynn is thankful to be here at Balanced, where we focus on the wellness and preventative side of strength and care.